shizamuru-dev/PyNotifyYou/README.md

 And here it 's more interesting!

-You can see the simplest option for sending notifications below.

-Since the example uses Ntfy you need to perform the following steps:
+The example below will use Ntfy.sh

-To receive notifications, you must install the Ntfy app on your phone([Android](https://play.google.com/store/apps/details?id=io.heckel.ntfy),[IOS](https://apps.apple.com/us/app/ntfy/id1625396347)) or install [PWA](https://docs.ntfy.sh/subscribe/pwa/)!
+To work with Ntfy.sh, you need to first install the Ntfy app on your phone([Android](https://play.google.com/store/apps/details?id=io.heckel.ntfy),[IOS](https://apps.apple.com/us/app/ntfy/id1625396347)) or install [PWA](https://docs.ntfy.sh/subscribe/pwa/)!

 Then click on the "+" button in the lower right corner to create a topic and get link (It will be needed in the future)